huonw/huonw.github.io/_posts/2014-07-24-what-does-rusts-unsafe-mean.md

 All of these can easily cause large problems.
-For example, a shared reference `&T` is a machine pointer, but it *must* always point to a valid value of type `T`; all three of the above can cause this to be
+For example, a shared reference `&T` is a machine pointer, but it *must* always point to a valid value of type `T`; all four of the above can cause this to be
 violated:

 1. There is an `unsafe` function